YUMEMl/supermassive-black-hole-simulator/README.md

 ```

 Keep the generated `dist/shaders/*.spv` files next to the executable.
 A Vulkan-capable GPU and its Vulkan driver are required.
 The program automatically uses GLFW's native Wayland backend when available and can also run under X11/XWayland.
+Requirements:

+- 64-bit Linux
+- Vulkan 1.1 compatible GPU
+- Vulkan loader and a Vulkan driver for your GPU
+- Wayland or X11/XWayland desktop session

+OpenGL 3.3 is not required for the Linux build.
 ### Windows (OpenGL)

 Extract the release ZIP and open `Supermassive Black Hole-simulator.exe`.
 Keep the adjacent `shaders` folder with the executable.